aelhak/nltmr/README.md

 **multicohort_sitar_models.R**: fit SITAR models to all cohorts combined and plot trajectories and calculate mean age at peak vlocity (Fig 10).

-**synth_cohort.csv**: example dataset simulated from LME natural cubic spline model predcitions in PBMAS males and females.
+**synth_cohort.csv**: example dataset simulated from PBMAS males and PBMAS females data.

 **getting_started_ex_dat.R**: shows how to load the example dataset for practicing plots and models.